apache/hbase-operator-tools/hbase-hbck2/README.md

  addFsRegionsMissingInMeta <NAMESPACE|NAMESPACE:TABLENAME>...
    Options:
     -d,--force_disable aborts fix for table if disable fails.
-    -i,--inputFiles  take one or more encoded region names To be used when regions missing from hbase:meta but directories are present still in HDFS.
+   To be used when regions missing from hbase:meta but directories are present still in HDFS.
 Can happen if user has run _hbck1_ 'OfflineMetaRepair' against an hbase-2.x cluster.
 Needs hbase:meta